juanlu-sanz/neo-challege-2016/spice/Readme.md

 ObtenIDs.py will download all the SPK Kernels from the NEOs SPKIDs in NEO_results.csv (from small bodies DB) in ./kernels/neos
 (YOU SHOULD CREATE THE FOLDER!, we deleted it and the current content as it did not make sense to upload the current 14K Binary SPKs).

+The ObtenIDs.py program uses indeed a modified Bash JPL spcript to download from Horizons the SPKs.
+We needed to modify it as when the original tries to download a big SPK it does not go into passive mode (there was a small bug there that could be related with the software version).

 ## How to populate the database after running ObtenIDs.py

 populatedatabase.py will populate the mongodb database (you should create the database yourself and change the 'user','url' and 'password' properly)